vk-cli/vk/README.md

 https://pgp.mit.edu/
 ```

 To verify signed files, first you need to import keys:

 ` $ gpg  --keyserver pgp.mit.edu --recv-keys 0x3457ECED `

-Now you can verify files and install signed packages.
+Now you can verify files and install signed packages:

 ` $ gpg --verify signed-file.sig signed-file `

 `gpg: Good signature from "vk-cli developers team <vk-cli.dev@ya.ru>"`

-This output indicates that file properly signed and isn't damaged
+This output indicates that file is properly signed and isn't damaged

 ### Branches
 + **master** - current upstream (may be unstable)